workshop

 Join judges of the 8th Poetry Award Kathleen McCracken and Dawn Watson will speak broadly about their own experiences of Awards – as writers and judges; the specificities of the Mairtín Crawford Award and practical approaches.
 Expect a lively conversation!

-This workshop will be online and is free to attend.
+This workshop will be online.
 Registration is required is receive the Zoom link.

 We shall also be running an in-person workshop - places are very limited so we recommend early booking.
 Click here for more information.